The Difference Between an Intensive Outpatient Program and Outpatient Treatment

 What Is an Outpatient Program (OP)?

-A standard Outpatient Program Boston provides ongoing support for individuals in recovery at a lower intensity than IOP.
+A standard Outpatient Program provides ongoing support for individuals in recovery at a lower intensity than IOP.
 It’s typically a maintenance phase of treatment for those who have already achieved a significant level of stability.

 Typical Features of OP: